Nanny Work Agreement

 PAID HOLIDAYS

-If the holiday falls on a weekend, the Employee will receive the closest business day off as paid vacation, provided that any consecutive holidays do not fall on a Saturday and Sunday.
+If a holiday falls on a weekend, the Employee will receive the closest business day off as paid vacation, provided that any consecutive holidays do not fall on a Saturday and Sunday.
 If so, the Employee will receive either Friday or Monday off, but not both.

 -